DSAIL-SKKU/Temporal-Symptom-Aware-Multitask-Learning-KDD23/README.md

 ## Towards Suicide Prevention from Bipolar Disorder with Temporal Symptom-Aware Multitask Learning
-This codebase contains the python scripts for the model for the KDD 2023 paper link https://arxiv.org/abs/2307.00995.
+This codebase contains the python scripts for the model for the KDD 2023. https://arxiv.org/abs/2307.00995.

 ## Environment & Installation Steps
 Python 3.8 & Pytorch 1.12